Requirements

 To become licensed to install or inspect septic systems in North Carolina, applicants must take an approved installer/inspector education course and any additional continuing education credit hours required for certification.

-All applicants must also pass an onsite wastewater inspector exam in order to become certified.
+All applicants must also pass an onsite wastewater exam in order to become certified.

 Grade Level II Certification